smilesmilejin/flasky-front-end/README.md

 The features described in each wave of this live code are intended to work with the Flasky back-end created during C16.
 Your instructors will be using a version of the Flasky back end specific to your cohort.
 While the underlying structure will follow the same general pattern, some of the specific features or model names may differ.

 To follow along, clone the cohort-specific repository of Flasky that your instructors provide.
-This will allow you to run the same back end locally that will be used during the live code.
+This allows you to run the same version of the back end used during the live codes on your machine.

 **Note: Though your cohort may use not have a(n) object/model `Dog`, the React skills you’ll be practicing remain the same regardless of the back-end details.**